Piotrkowska Street: History

-Revitalization
+Revitalisation

 Before 1990 Piotrkowska Street did not differ much from other streets, although it was the most important street in the city.
 The plans of changing Piotrkowska Street into a pedestrian zone, resulted only in moving the trams to a horizontal Promenade (today called Kościuszki Avenue).

 Before this change the promenade had a function of a pedestrian avenue.
 In its centre there was a wide green belt, which later on was used as a tram line.
 There was not enough of political will to change Piotrkowska Street into a real pedestrian precinct, although this idea came back from time to time.
 The first step was the gradual reduction of street traffic by introducing "no parking" or "you must turn" signs on almost every crossroad from Mickiewicza Avenue to the Independence Square.

 In 1945-1990 the street suffered from the gradual degradation.
 Until the 1970s the old, eclectic apartment houses weren't considered by the authorities of those days as historic monuments.
 Several of them were destroyed and in their places office buildings and shopping centers were built, usually in the international style.
 In the 1980s some falling off decorative elements of the elevation, dangerous for the passers-by, were simply removed from the walls, even though the renovation of some chosen buildings had already begun.

 The character of the street changed only after 1990.
 In this year an architect and a member of an artistic group "Łódź Kaliska", Marek Janiak, came up with the idea of creating the Piotrkowska Street Foundation.
-Its goal was to revitalize this street and turning it into a pedestrian precinct.
+Its goal was to revitalise this street and turning it into a pedestrian precinct.
 As the first one, a distance between Piłsudskiego Avenue and Tuwima Street was excluded from traffic.
 It was covered with colorful cobblestones and equipped with modernistic street lights and other elements of the so-called street furniture.
-It was strongly criticized by art conservatives and culture historians, because it did not suit the general climate of the street.
+It was strongly criticised by art conservatives and culture historians, because it did not suit the general climate of the street.